BIGJRA/BIGJRA.github.io/rejuv.md

 Talk to the old lady and agree to find Minccino.

 Head out to the lobby and find it near the elevator.
-Then enter the left hallway and you’ll see it right away on the bottom side.
-Follow it left and around, and you’ll see Team Xen Grunts take it away!
+Then enter the left hallway and you'll see it right away on the bottom side.
+Follow it left and around, and you'll see Team Xen Grunts take it away!

 Go to Gearen Park and fight the Grunts on the east side of the park.

-Return to the old woman, who’ll let you battle to catch **Minccino!**
+Return to the old woman, who'll let you battle to catch **Minccino!**

-Especially if you’ve been catching all the Pokemon so far, you probably will have enough AP to get the Golden Hammer.
-This makes it so we don’t need to teach Rock Smash to any Pokemon in order to smash rocks!
+Especially if you've been catching all the Pokemon so far, you probably will have enough AP to get the Golden Hammer.
+This makes it so we don't need to teach Rock Smash to any Pokemon in order to smash rocks!

 There are Pokemon in trees in the next area.
 If you want, bring a